 Key Stage 2

 In Year 3, children begin to use their skills acquired in KS1 in more complex ways; for example, through Science topics, such as healthy eating and rocks and soils, and in their History investigations.
-All children learn French fom Year 3 onwards.
-French lessons are led by a specialist teacher, Mrs Leila Jones.

 For Year 5 pupils, variation in written structures, both fiction and non-fiction, become increasingly important.
 Mathematics and Science content is extended further and children are encouraged to identify relevant links across the curriculum.